 The Admissions process at a glance

-The Bridge International School is committed to providing an international education to national and ex-patriate students aged 3 to 19.
-Parents wishing to enrol their child should provide all supporting documents as mentioned below.
+The Bridge International School is committed to providing an international education to national and ex-patriate students from the age of 6 months to 19 years old.
+Parents wishing to enrol their children should provide all supporting documents as mentioned below.

 Application check list